 - Do not add your essential oils while the heat is still on the wax.
 If the wax is too hot, the oil will burn up and also be useless.

-Have fun with this fun DIY!
+Have fun with this fun homemade citronella candle recipe!
 This year, we need all the help we can get outside!